msveshnikov/style-scanner/server/imageService.md

 modules (e.g., `claude.js`, `gemini.js`, and the main `index.js`).
 Its responsibilities include:

 - Serving image-related requests from the front-end (e.g., via a REST API).
-- Being used as a utility by presentation processing modules (as seen with `replaceGraphics`).
+- Being used as a utility by insight processing modules (as seen with `replaceGraphics`).
 - Providing a fallback mechanism (via `getGoogleImage`) in case one image provider fails.

-The related front-end components (found in the `src` folder) such as `PresentationCreator.jsx` are likely to trigger calls to these functions when a user creates or updates a presentation.
+The related front-end components (found in the `src` folder) such as `InsightCreator.jsx` are likely to trigger calls to these functions when a user creates or updates a insight.

 ---